opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

   <artifactId>opensearch-rest-high-level-client</artifactId>
   <version>1.2.0</version>
 </dependency>
 ```

 Next, you'll create an instance of `RestHighLevelClient` in your Java application and use that to create an index and ingest some data into OpenSearch.
 But before going there, hold on a sec!
-Remember, while setting up the server you configured SSL certificates on server to enable HTTPS (and disabled HTTP)?
+Remember, while setting up the server you configured SSL certificates to enable HTTPS (and disabled HTTP)?
 Now, since these server certificates are just demo certificates and not provided by any trusted Certificate Authority (CA), they won't be trusted by your Java application to establish an SSL connection.
 In order to make it work, you'll need to add the root authority (that signed the server certificate) certificate to your application truststore.
 Let’s see how to configure the Java application truststore.

-Java application (by default) uses the JVM truststore, which holds certificates from the trusted [Certified Authorities (CA)](https://en.wikipedia.org/wiki/Certificate_authority), to verify the certificate presented by the server in an SSL connection.
+Java applications (by default) use the JVM truststore, which holds certificates from the trusted [Certified Authorities (CA)](https://en.wikipedia.org/wiki/Certificate_authority), to verify the certificate presented by the server in an SSL connection.
 You can use the Java `keytool` to see the list of trusted CAs in your JVM truststore.

 ```
 keytool -keystore $JAVA_HOME/lib/security/cacerts -storepass changeit -list
 ```

 To use the `RestHighLevelClient`, you need to add the root CA certificate `root-ca.pem` to the application truststore.
 This tells your Java application to trust any certificates signed by this root authority.
-The `install_demo_configurations.sh` tool created the `root-ca.pem` file in `opensearch-1.2.0/config/` directory while setting up the server.
+The `install_demo_configuration.sh` tool created the `root-ca.pem` file in `opensearch-1.2.0/config/` directory while setting up the server.
 You can either add it to the JVM truststore, or add it to a custom truststore and use that custom truststore in the Java application.
-I used custom truststore approach to keep the JVM truststore clean.
+I used the custom truststore approach to keep the JVM truststore clean.

 Use the Java `keytool` to create a custom truststore and import the root authority certificate.
 The `keytool` does not understand the `.pem` format, so you’ll have to first convert the root authority certificate to `.der` format using `openssl` cryptography library and then add it to the custom truststore using Java `keytool`.
 Most Linux distributions already come with `openssl` installed.

-### STEP 1: Convert the root authority certificates from `.pem` to `.der` format.
+### Step 1: Convert the root authority certificates from `.pem` to `.der` format.

 ```
 openssl x509 -in opensearch-1.1.0/config/root-ca.pem -inform pem -out root-ca.der --outform der
 ```

-### STEP 2: Create a custom truststore and add the `root-ca.der` certs.
+### Step 2: Create a custom truststore and add the `root-ca.der` certs.

 Adding the root authority certificate to the application truststore tells the application to trust any certificate signed by this root CA.